Semmu/nomnoml-watch/README.md

 ## More details

-`nomnoml` is a really cool tool to describe (UML) diagrams and generate images from them for visual representation.
+`nomnoml` is a really cool tool to describe (UML) diagrams in a simple text format and then generate images from them for visual representation.

-* It is available as an online, client-side tool here: http://www.nomnoml.com/
+* Check out the online, client-side tool here: http://www.nomnoml.com/
+* It is also open-source! https://github.com/skanaar/nomnoml
-* And also as an `npm` module here: https://www.npmjs.com/package/nomnoml
+* And available as an `npm` module: https://www.npmjs.com/package/nomnoml

-`nomnoml-watch` is a very simple program that watches `*.nomnoml` files in the current directory and automatically compiles them to SVG images on change.
+`nomnoml-watch` is a very simple program that watches `*.nomnoml` files in the current directory and automatically compiles them to SVG images on every change.

 ## Usage